St Mary's Church, Wingham: History and architecture

 The church dates from the early 13th century, however many elements of the church vary in date.
 The east sections, the chancel and transeptal chapels, all belong to the late 13th century.
 The tower as well as the transepts date to the 14th century, while the nave and south aisle belong to the mid 16th century.
-John Newman goes into more detail: the earliest features of the church are the west arches of the north chapel (all now being blocked), as well as the south transept, all being built in the late 12th century.
+The historian John Newman goes into more detail: the earliest features of the church are the west arches of the north chapel (all now being blocked), as well as the south transept, all being built in the late 12th century.
 The north and west walls of the north chapel contain reused Early Norman masonry.
 By around the turn of the 13th century, the church had grown to include an aisled nave, as well as either transepts or chancel chapels.
 Benjamin Ferrey's provided restoration work on the church between 1874 and 1875, however this work dealt only on the chancel in the east.

 The chancel and transepts were rebuilt as a result of the college foundation process.
 This can be best studied in the architecture of the south transept; the window of the shallow east projection is unrestored.
 The window was three-light, featuring three circles in the head, each being enclosed by three pointed trefoils.
 The chancel arch and the chancel's east window were restored during Ferrey's 1874-1875 work.
 The north chapel was originally duplicated from the south transept; both chapels open into the chancel through identical arches in an Early English style.
 There exists a two-storey eastward extension of the north transept, dating to the 15th century; the north window of this extension is timber, possibly dating to the 18th century.
 The chancel windows stand upon a continuous string course, retaining their original houd moulds.
 The east piscina and the triple sedilia are cinquefoiled, featuring flattened arches upon detached shafts, as well as moulded caps and bases.